genevate/style_guides/business/leadership.md

 - **Give excellent ratings to everyone who is performing exceptionally**: Even at some of the best companies, people who have valuable skills but who aren’t likely to “take over the world,” will often be rated as meeting expectations because managers reserve high ratings for people they're going to promote.
-This creates an unhealthy promotion- obsessed culture.
+This creates an unhealthy promotion obsessed culture.
 - **Put the gradual growth achievers in positions where they can train others**: Capitalize on their dependency, their thoroughness, and their dedication to the company.
 They will be your best teachers, and it’s a way to put them on stage even when they shy away from the spotlight.
 “Don’t